Piano Sonata No. 14 (Beethoven)

 The Piano Sonata No. 14 in C-sharp minor, marked Quasi una fantasia, Op.
-27, No. 2, is a piano sonata by Ludwig van Beethoven.
-It was completed in 1801 and dedicated in 1802 to his pupil Countess Julie "Giulietta" Guicciardi.
-The popular name Moonlight Sonata goes back to a critic's remark after Beethoven's death.
-The verbatim translation would actually be "Moonshine Sonata".
+27, No. 2, is a piano sonata by Ludwig van Beethoven, completed in 1801 and dedicated in 1802 to his pupil Countess Julie "Giulietta" Guicciardi.
+Although known throughout the world as the Moonlight Sonata (German: Mondscheinsonate), it was not Beethoven who named it so.
+The title "Moonlight Sonata'" was proposed in 1832, after the author's death, by the poet Ludwig Rellstab.

-The piece is one of Beethoven's most popular compositions for the piano, and it was a popular favourite even in his own day.
-Beethoven wrote the Moonlight Sonata in his early thirties, after he had finished with some commissioned work; there is no evidence that he was commissioned to write this sonata.
+The piece is one of Beethoven's most famous compositions for the piano, and was quite popular even in his own day.
+Beethoven wrote the Moonlight Sonata around the age of 30, after he had finished with some commissioned work; there is no evidence that he was commissioned to write this sonata.